1alessandro1/HP-Pavilion-CE2072NL-macOS/README.md

 * OpenRuntime.efi
 * And nothing else (if you created the USB with [this method](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/mac-install-recovery.html#legacy-macos-online-method))

-For installations with `createinstallmedia`, Big Sur, Catalina etc you must add:
+For USB creation methods which use `createinstallmedia`, any version of macOS (Big Sur, Catalina etc) may require add:

-* HfsPlus.efi (in order to see the installer)
+* HfsPlus.efi (in order to let OpenCore see the HFS partition created by the tool)

 ### Kexts